-- a) Score only police decisions, not decisions by other legal or outside authorities. - b) Recommended charges pertains to those jurisdictions where police do not lay a charge but instead 'recommend' to the Crown what charges should be laid.

-c) Score only adults to coding option 2.
+- a) Score only police decisions, not decisions by other legal or outside authorities. - b) Recommended charges pertains to those jurisdictions where police do not lay a charge but instead 'recommend' to the Crown what charges should be laid. - c) Score only adults to coding option 2.
 Score only youths to coding options 3-7.

-CSC STATUS (Charged/Suspect - Chargeable) (Detailed) Variable(s): CSCSTAT Record: Accused Type: Alphanumeric Size: 1 Format: N
+CSC STAT (Detailed) Variable( Record: Type: Size: Format:

 UCR2.
-Values Police Sys tem Recor rd:
+Values Police Sys stem Recor d:

 Values Description Data Element Values Description & Comments

 BLANK Invalid

 ZERO Invalid

 1 Charged or charges recommended

-Cleared otherwise - Adults and Companies Only
+2 Cleared otherwise - Adults and Companies Only

 Values 3- 7 are for Youths Only

 3 Warning

 4 Caution

 5 Referral to community program

 6 Referral to an Extrajudicial Sanctions program

 7 Other means

-Rules Genera l Comments
+Rules General Comments

-2. If all a CSC STA must = 3.
-If CSC must b 4.
-If CSC must b 5.
-If CSC must b 6.
-If all a least one CSC STATUS = 1, INCIDENT NCE STATUS must = 2.
-Inccused records for the incident have NTUS = 2-7, INCIDENT CLEARANCE STATUS = 3 - 9.
-INSTATUS = 2, APPARENT AGE (if known) is > 17.
-INSTATUS = 3-6, APPARENT AGE (if known) is > 11 and < 18.
-INSTATUS = 7, APPARENT AGE (if known) is > 2 and < 18.
-INSTATUS = 3-6, APPARENT AGE (if known) is > 2 and < 18.
-INSTATUS = 3-5, IT CLEARANCE STATUS must = 4.
+2. If all a csc strain must = 3.
+If csc must b 4.
+If csc must b 5.
+If csc must b 6.
+If all a INCIDEN 7.
+If all a INCIDEN least one CSC STATUS = 1, INCIDENT NCE STATUS must = 2. accused records for the incident have ATUS = 2-7, INCIDENT CLEARANCE STATUS = 3 - 9.
+STATUS = 2, APPARENT AGE (if known) ac > 17.
+STATUS = 3-6, APPARENT AGE (if known) ac > 11 and < 18.
+STATUS = 7, APPARENT AGE (if known) ac > 2 and < 18. accused records have CSC STATUS = 3-5, accused records have CSC STATUS = 6, accused records have CSC STATUS = 6, accused records have CSC STATUS = 7